bytewax/bytewax/docs/articles/getting-started/execution.md

 ## Multiple Worker Spawn Cluster

-Our next entry point introduces a more complex API to allow for more performance. `bytewax.execution.spawn_cluster()` will spawn a number of background processes and threads on the local machine to run your dataflow.
-Input and output are individual to each worker. `spawn_cluster()` will block until the dataflow is complete.
+The next entrypoint, `bytewax.execution.spawn_cluster()`, is a more complex API that can be used to boost performance. `bytewax.execution.spawn_cluster()` will spawn a number of background processes and threads on the local machine to run your dataflow.
+With `spawn_cluster()`, the input and output are individual to each worker and the call will block until the dataflow is complete.

 The per-worker input of `spawn_cluster()` has the extra requirement that the input data is not duplicated between workers.
 All data from each worker is introduced into the same dataflow.
 For example, if each worker reads the content of the same file, the input will be duplicated by the number of workers.
 Data sources like Apache Kafka or Redpanda can provide a partitioned stream of input which can be consumed by multiple workers in parallel without duplication, as each worker sees a unique partition.